The beautiful Chesterfield Canal

 The Canal & River Trust is the guardian of 2,000 miles of historic waterways across England and Wales, caring for the nation’s third largest collection of listed structures, as well as museums, archives, and hundreds of important wildlife sites.

-The Trust cares for the Chesterfield Canal between Kiveton Park and West Stockwith, where it meets the River Trent.
+The Trust cares for the Chesterfield Canal between West Stockwith, where it meets the River Trent, and the Norwood Tunnel.

 Today the canal is a popular place for walkers, cyclists and wildlife watchers.
 A section of the canal between Retford and Misterton is designated as a Site of Special Scientific Interest (SSSI) because of its rare aquatic plant life, including linton's pondweed, short-leaved water starwort, and brackish water crowfoot.